 Why Learn Arabic Abroad?

 Learning a second language is not only a valuable skill for your future career, but it also increases your cultural understanding.
-Become a global citizen and consider living and working in an Arabic country.
+Become a global citizen and consider living, working, or volunteering in an Arabic country.
 Go overseas to learn Arabic to take advantage of immersion –- living in Saudi Arabia where you’ll see and hear Arabic every day boosts your learning.

 For classes at language centers or with freelance tutors, the only qualifications you need to learn Arabic are curiosity, dedication, and a willingness to learn.
 For a course at a university, you’ll need to take a placement test to secure admission, so prior language study is required.

 Popular Locations to Learn Arabic in Saudi Arabia

 The Kingdom’s capital, Riyadh is its most modern and populous city.
 Riyadh is known as a business center where many of the country’s foreigners live, but still boasts many museums and historical sites.
 Here, you’ll find plenty of opportunities to learn Arabic, from universities to language centers, to freelance tutors.

 Located on the Red Sea, Jeddah is KSA’s second-largest city.
 Known for its beautifully preserved old town and seaside coastline, Jeddah also boasts an area of beach resorts where the strict Islamic behavior laws are slightly relaxed.
 Learn Arabic in the country's historical and cultural center.